 The FAFSA data used to complete your federal award letter is based on your income two years prior to the year for which you will be seeking federal aid.
 For example, if you are applying for federal aid for the 2018-2019 academic year, you will submit 2016 tax information on your FAFSA.
 If you worked full-time during the tax year that you are reporting, but do not plan to work full-time during law school, you may be in a significantly different financial situation than that reported on your FAFSA.
 Students in this situation should notify the OSFA of their change in level of income as soon as possible so that this special circumstance can be considered.
 To do so, send a written statement explaining your change in circumstances, along with supporting documentation, to the OSFA by mail, fax, or email, after you have submitted your FAFSA.

 In some instances, students’ financial aid awards are not sufficient to cover their tuition/fees and living expenses.
 This generally occurs for two kinds of students: (1) students who experience unexpected expenses during the academic year; and (2) students with expenses beyond the usual full-time graduate student budget.

-If you find that you are having significant difficulty meeting your expenses with your financial aid funds, you should consult the OSFA to see if your situation warrants completion of a Budget Adjustment Form.
-In some cases, completing the form will increase your federal loan eligibility, solving your problem.
+If you find that you are having significant difficulty meeting your expenses with your financial aid funds, you should consult the OSFA to see if your situation warrants a budget adjustment.
+In some cases, doing so will increase your federal loan eligibility, solving your problem.
 Additionally, the OSFA may be able to suggest other forms of assistance such as an alternative private student loan.

 If you have additional questions regarding financial aid, or if you continue to have financial difficulty, you should consult the Law School Admissions and Financial Aid Office at (608) 262-5914.